Maryland Route 32: Improvements

 MD 32 was reconstructed and widened from Sykesville to Eldersburg starting in 1957 and from West Friendship to just south of Sykesville in 1958.
 The state highway's bypass of Sykesville was completed in 1963; the old road through the center of Sykesville became MD 851.
 MD 32's new bridge across the Patapsco River was the longest of only three aluminum triangular box beam girder bridges constructed in the United States.
 The girder system was topped by a concrete slab deck and underlain with standard concrete abutments and piers and steel bearing pads on which the aluminum girders rested.
 These bridges, which were designed by Fairchild Engine and Airplane Company, were constructed of aluminum due to that metal's light weight but similar strength compared to steel.
 Many experimental aluminum bridges were built due to a severe shortage of steel in the early 1960s.
 Aluminum bridges are rarely constructed because they are much more expensive than steel and concrete bridges.

 In the 1990s, MDSHA discovered the bridge's rarity while conducting a bridge inventory.
 The inventory also found premature deterioration of its supports due to galvanic corrosion involving the steel bearing pads and aluminum girder structure.
 Because repairing the structure would have been extremely difficult, MDSHA decided to build a replacement bridge immediately to the west of the aluminum bridge; the new bridge opened in 2004 along with a slight relocation in MD 32 on both sides of the bridge.
 The aluminum bridge was added to the state's Historic Bridge Registry and was left in place as a historic landmark after MD 32's new bridge over the Patapsco River opened.
+The bridge was listed on the National Register of Historic Places in 2024 as the Sykesville Bypass Bridge.